Diagonal of a Rectangle Calculator

 Note: The angle α between diagonals is in the front of the length like in the first figure.
 Also, remember that the diagonal of a rectangle calculator assumes that the length is longer than the width!

 Did you know that there is a special rectangle called the golden rectangle?
-If not, head on to our golden rectangle calculator and see how you can construct golden rectangles!
+If not, head on to our golden rectangle calculator to learn how you can construct golden rectangles!